dappsnation/ng-rive/README.md

 #### Output
 - `(load)`: Emitted the loaded `StateMachine`.
+- `(stateChange)`: Emitted the names of the states that have changed.

 ## State Machine Input
 The `riv-input` enables you to manipulated the state machine: